rtol/FUND-National/README.md

 To run the model, type FUND

+January 6, 2019: Bugs removed in data and code; alternative calibrations added

 June 2, 2018: Now with constant consumption discount rates

 May 17, 2018: added SSP scenarios, new impact modules